HassanRezaee/NPC/README.md

 2. Covariates: matrix of size nxp where p is the number of covariates available.
 Here, these covariates are generated from N(0,1).
 The data simulation process is explained in detail in the paper; hence, interested readers are referred to the article for more information.
 Here we focus solely on the implementation of the model only.

-3. Road network shape files: these shape files can be imported from the OpenStreetMap databases; however, in this study, the road network shape files were provided by the project industrial partner.
+3. Road network shape files: road shape files of class SpatialLines.
+These shape files can be imported from the OpenStreetMap databases; however, in this study, the road network shape files were provided by the project industrial partner.

+4. Data adjacency matrix: matrix of size nxn specifying the neighborhood structure of the road network at observed data locations.
+This is not required for the NPC model and is used in the pCAR model solely for comparison purposes.

-4. Set of custom functions written in R (available in this repository) to prepare the road network, compute distances and kernel densities.
+5. Set of custom functions written in R (available in this repository) to prepare the road network, compute distances and kernel densities.